For fuller, more natural looking breasts.

 Cohesive gel breast implants are preferred for breast augmentation cost and surgery as they are very similar to real breasts in shape and touch, helping to create breasts that look and feel natural.

-- Suitable for petite women who have little breast tissue.
+- Appropriate for petite women with little breast tissue

 Incision Site for Breast Augmentation